MichaelCade/90DaysOfDevOps/Days/day15.md

 ![](Images/Day15_Linux27.png)

-A command that you will come across is `awk` where this comes in real use is when you have an output that you only need specific data from. like running `who` we get lines with information, but maybe we only need the names.
+A command that you will come across is `awk` which comes in real use when you have an output that you only need specific data from. like running `who` we get lines with information, but maybe we only need the names.
 We can run `who | awk '{print $1}'` to get just a list of that first column.

 ![](Images/Day15_Linux28.png)

-If you are looking to read streams of data from standard input, then generates and executes command lines; meaning it can take output of a command and passes it as argument of another command. `xargs` is a useful tool for this use case.
-If for example I want a list of all the Linux user accounts on the system I can run. `cut -d: -f1 < /etc/passwd` and get the long list we see below.
+If you are looking to read streams of data from standard input, then generate and execute command lines; meaning it can take the output of a command and passes it as an argument of another command. `xargs` is a useful tool for this use case.
+If for example, I want a list of all the Linux user accounts on the system I can run. `cut -d: -f1 < /etc/passwd` and get the long list we see below.

 ![](Images/Day15_Linux29.png)